jekyll/jekyll/site/_posts/2012-07-01-migrations.md

 If you’re switching to Jekyll from another blogging system, Jekyll’s importers can help you with the move.
-Most methods listed on this page require read access to the database to generate posts from your old system.
+Most methods listed on this page require read access to the database from your old system to generate posts for Jekyll.
 Each method generates `.markdown` posts in the `_posts` directory based on the entries in the foreign system.

 ## Preparing for migrations